-The observed line profile is characteristic of an OB-type zero-age main-sequence (ZAMS) star. \citet{bik2005b} conducted a high spectral resolution ($\mathcal{R}\sim10000$, corresponding to $\sim30~\mathrm{km~s^{-1}}$) survey of deeply embedded young massive star candidates and established that O- and B-type stars can be empirically distinguished by their Br$\gamma$ equivalent width, with a boundary at $EW=5~\AA$, and by the presence or not of a number of emission lines.
+The observed line profile is characteristic of an OB-type ZAMS star. \citet{bik2005b} conducted a high spectral resolution ($\mathcal{R}\sim10000$, corresponding to $\sim30~\mathrm{km~s^{-1}}$) survey of deeply embedded young massive star candidates and established that O- and B-type stars can be empirically distinguished by their Br$\gamma$ EW, with a boundary at $EW=5~\AA$, and by the presence (or a lack) of a number of emission lines.
 Although our EW measurement could nominally place IRS~7 in the O-type regime by the classification scheme of \citet{bik2005b}, this value may be affected by veiling, which tends to reduce the apparent depth of absorption features.
-We can confidently rule out an O-type classification for IRS~7, as we do not detect the characteristic \ion{C}{iv} lines at 2.069, 2.078, and 2.083~$\mathrm{\mu m}$, nor the \ion{He}{i} lines at 2.058, 2.112, and 2.113~$\mathrm{\mu m}$, the \ion{N}{iii} line at 2.115~$\mathrm{\mu m}$, or the \ion{He}{ii} line at 2.185~$\mathrm{\mu m}$, all of which were found in the spectra of O-type sources by \citet{bik2005b}.
+We can confidently rule out an O-type classification for IRS~7, as we did not detect the characteristic \ion{C}{iv} lines at 2.069, 2.078, and 2.083~$\mathrm{\mu m}$; the \ion{He}{i} lines at 2.058, 2.112, and 2.113~$\mathrm{\mu m}$; the \ion{N}{iii} line at 2.115~$\mathrm{\mu m}$; nor the \ion{He}{ii} line at 2.185~$\mathrm{\mu m}$, all of which were found in the spectra of O-type sources by \citet{bik2005b}.
 We therefore classify IRS~7 as a B2/B3 ZAMS star \citep[see][and references therein for details on the classification scheme]{bik2005b}.
-This is later confirmed by our radio observations (see Sect.\ref{sect:radio}).
+This was confirmed later by our radio observations (see Sect. \ref{sect:radio}).

 We interpret the broad absorption component as originating from the stellar photosphere \citep[][found full width at zero intensity of $800~\mathrm{km~s^{-1}}$ for the Br$\gamma$ for other sources in their survey]{bik2005b}, while the narrow unresolved emission core most likely traces ionised gas associated with an incipient \ion{H}{ii} region surrounding IRS~7.
 This interpretation is consistent with the presence of extended continuum and H$_2$ emission in the vicinity, which together indicate that IRS~7 is already influencing its immediate environment through both radiative and mechanical feedback.